chakib-belgaid/jreferral/Readme.md

 You will find the results in `data.csv` and the execution log in `exp.log`

+### Note:
+Due to security reasons, you need sudo access in order to measure the energy

 ## Bulk Benchmarking

 If you want to test multiple benchmarks you can use [bulk.sh](./src/bulk.sh), to do So